Skip to main content

 • A physical exam: We’ll evaluate the strength, flexibility, and range of motion of your painful joint.

 • Body composition measurement: We use a noninvasive device to evaluate your body composition.
 You’ll step on a small platform resembling a scale, placing both hands on an attached set of handlebars.
 The device calculates your muscle mass, body fat, and fluid levels by sending painless electrical currents through your body.
+This takes less than a minute.

 Your personalized plan

-We won’t give you a traditional goal weight with a specific number of pounds to lose.
-Instead, we’ll create a plan to help you build muscle, lower your body fat percentage, and/or reduce edema.
+We’ll create a plan to help you build muscle, lower your body fat percentage, and/or reduce edema.
 Your plan will include both diet and exercise recommendations.
 We may also refer you to other specialists who can help you reach your goals.

 Once you hit your targets, we’ll schedule your hip or knee replacement—even if your BMI is still over 40.
 That’s because with our approach, your overall weight may not change.
 For example, you might lose 10 pounds of unhealthy body fat and gain 10 pounds of healthy muscle mass.